reicraftscodes/my-portfolio/README.md

     ```
 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-4. Edit your information
+4. Edit source code, navigate to:
 -  ./constants folder : profile links, projects, and skills
--  ./pages folder : if you want to replace all information with your own
+-  ./pages/index.js  : main page
 ## 🚀 Deploying app on Vercel

 The easiest way to deploy Next.js app is to use the Vercel Platform from the creators of Next.js.